top of page

 Your adoption agency will be able to connect you with services such as peer counseling, adoption-competent therapy, and specialist support groups.

-This enables you to meet qualified professionals to talk through your feelings, preparing you emotionally for the months ahead.
-It can also be helpful to chat with other people with experience of the adoption process such as adults who were adopted as children, adoptive families, and birth mothers who placed their child for adoption.
+These referrals will help you meet qualified professionals to talk through your feelings, and prepare you emotionally for the months ahead.
+We also find that it can also be helpful for you to chat with other people with experience in the adoption process such as adults who were adopted as children, adoptive families, and birth mothers who placed their child for adoption.

 Is anyone in your community supportive of your adoption plan?
-Again this is a time to seek people who will listen with empathy, understanding, and respect.
-When expectant mothers are considering adoption, family and friends can help you think through options, choose an adoptive family, and be there to help support you after placement.
+This is a time to seek people who will listen to you with empathy, understanding, and respect.
+When expectant mothers are considering adoption, family and friends can be helpful to you to think through options, choose an adoptive family, and be there to help support you after placement.

 c.
 Birth father involvement